-You have to try ‘Francesinha’, a serious matter in Porto.
+You have to taste ‘Francesinha’, a serious matter in Porto.
 It even has an official Brotherhood for the best recipes and places.

 The free translation is ‘little French girl’, derived from the French toast ‘croque monsieur’, brought from France by a Porto emigrant when he returned home.
 He adapted it, making it more “Porto-guese”, with fine meats and sausages, and spicy sauce… which in fact is the secret of the best Francesinhas.